energetic-erick/shakesearch/README.md

 - Performance: query run times, server startup times, concurrency, pagination, alternative data structures
 - UX: autosuggest, live(ish) results, case-insensitive, wrapping lines, fuzzy match, show where it is, combine nearby results, index by play + act + scene instead of lines/character numbers
 - UI: make it prettier (not focus of this exercise), highlight search terms
-- Bugs: panic when finding something at the beginning or end (250 characters both ends)
+- Bugs: panic when finding something at the beginning or end (250 characters both ends), check for encoding bugs (looks like there are some fun utf-8 characters in file)
 - Tests: no tests currently

 ```